 Cognac and armagnac are after-dinner drinks.
-Cognac is seldom mixed, but people have been known to drink it with soda or water.
+Cognac is seldom mixed, but some fine cocktails are made with cognac (such as the Sidecar and the French 75).
 Both cognac and armagnac are excellent companions to coffee, tea, and cigars.
 They should be served at room temperature and in clear, crystal brandy snifters.
 Like all fine brandies, cognac and armagnac should be gently swirled in the glass and then sipped and savored.
 If stored in a cool, dry place, an opened bottle of either brandy should last for two years.